kelu124/murgen-dev-kit/Readme.md

 TBD.
 ## User’s Quick-Start Guide
 TBD // This part is to be update in a future update, as soon as we get the physical board.
-## Errata

 # Discussions
-> Pending work - or refer to the [Discussions.md](Discussions.md) file.
+* Pending work - or refer to the [Discussions.md](Discussions.md) file.
+* Check out [the wiki notes](http://echopen.org/index.php?title=Worklog_-_Digging_in_the_shield_option) -- for on-wiki notes of discussions - a tad dirtier.

 # Goodies

-Check out [Tobo](https://github.com/echopen/hardware/tree/master/electronics/tobo) -- an stand-alone pulser/receiver board.
+Check out [Tobo](tobo/) -- an stand-alone pulser/receiver board and [Goblin](goblin/) for an alternative version.

 # People !
 ## Acknowledgement
+* Thanks to echOpen =)
+* Thanks to Jerome, Farad, Vincent obviously

-Murgen, Sofian, Amit, Emmanuel, Florent, Bertrand & PHH, Mike in a way, list goes on !
+* Murgen, Sofian, Amit, Emmanuel, Florent, Bertrand & PHH, Mike in a way, list goes on !

 # License

 Licensed under TAPR Open Hardware License (www.tapr.org/OHL)

-Copyright Murgen and Kelu124 (murgen@echopen.org , luc@echopen.org) 2015-2016
+Copyright Murgen and Kelu124 (murgen@echopen.org , luc@echopen.org / kelu124@gmail.com ) 2015-2016